 While the rain isn’t much of a safety issue for PPCHS, the lightning that ensues certainly is — and the lightning is no joke.
 Believe it or not, Pembroke Pines, Florida, is ranked number 12 in the entire USA for the most amount of lightning strikes per year, while other local cities like Miramar sit at number 8.

 Many students rejoiced in being able to skip their 6th-period classes, however, the storms have caused some real issues for the school.
 Not only did the school’s grounds become partly flooded and extremely muddy, but the entire curriculum was pushed back significantly.
-Due to the weather holds, which happened several times in a row during 5th period, 6th-period classes were set back at least 3 days.
+Due to the weather holds, which happened several times in a row during 5th period, 6th-period classes were set back at least 3 days, starting on Sept.
+18th.
 For teachers who had tests planned for those days, their schedules became even more convoluted.

 “It set me back at least two sections of my unit,” said Dr. Garcia, while discussing how the weather complicated the schedule for his AP World History class.
 “I have a lot of content to cover for AP World, so I was pretty much set back a whole week.”
 While the administration attempted to compensate for missed time by extending the 6th-period time the next week, the classes were still significantly delayed.
 Teachers had to decide whether to give their tests to all their classes besides 6th, and delay their entire curriculum, or change the test dates.
 Dr. Garcia opted to delay all of the tests, which gave his students more time to study for them.
 “It did give me more time to review, but I think that in the long term, it might come to be harmful, just because it shortens [the] time of when I should finish the curriculum.”